EdKeall/Data_Analyst_Portfolio/March 2021 - Advanced Interdisciplinary Mathematics/January 2021 - Windfarm optimisation/README.md

 ##### Files:

-- 'AIM1plots.m' (2KB) - Small optimisation model we used to find the number of small and large turbines to use
+- 'AIM1plots.m' (2KB) - Small optimisation model we used to find the number of small and large turbines to use on the planned windfarm.
+The model was designed to maximise power output, constraining for the economic costs and area of the windfarm.

 - 'AIM_COVID19_Model.R' (2KB) - The main body of work in this project.
 We expanded a SIRD population model to a SVIRD (suseptible, vaccinated, infected, recovered, deceased) and ran two of these models in parallel, to compare the old and young in a population.
 Parameters and variables were mirrored to recent statistics during the COVID-19 pandemic in the UK and used to model the impact of the pandemic in the UK.